usds/us-forms-system/docs/getting-started/tutorial.md

 Go back to your browser window to see the form again.
 Because you overrode the default label text by adding `'ui:title': 'Street'` to your `formConfig`, your label text has changed from "street" to "Street".

-Now that we understand the basics of adding fields to our `formConfig`, let's explore some different types of questions!

 ### Step 8: Add another `string` question.

-Now let's us we want to add a field for the city in the address.
-And we also want the city to use a text input.
-Can you guess how we would do this?
-Give it a try!
+Now that we understand the basics of adding fields to our `formConfig`, it's time to add more questions.
+On your own, add a field for the city in the address.
+The field should use a text input.

 (waits a few minutes)